kitsunenokenja/leynos/README.md

 more.

 Leynos is designed to be flexible and reprogrammable via configuration.
 With proper interfacing, libraries can plug right into Leynos to power it which in turn powers your application.
-Connect template engines such as Twig, Blade, or Smarty, and memory stores such as Redis or memcached, as well as any database that can be accessed through PHP's PDO abstraction layer.
+Connect template engines such as Twig or Smarty, and memory stores such as Redis or memcached, as well as any database that can be accessed through PHP's PDO abstraction layer.

 This was originally a custom implementation for a specific application, then proceeded to evolve into a standalone framework which is its starting point here, beginning with ripping out any hard associations to the application it was